Patryk-Rak/Rentacar-business-app/README.md

 offered products and also registered clients together with people that works for the company.

 Mobile-ready, Django-powered, bootstrap 5.1.1 included.
+Website was initially written in polish, gradually being translated into english language.
 ## Features

 - Create an account as a client directly from website